Early Math Skills: A Parent's Guide to Ages 3-7

 • Incorporate Daily Practice

 Dedicate about 10 minutes each evening to fun, engaging math activities.
-Keeping these sessions short can help prevent frustration while reinforcing skills.
+Keeping sessions short helps prevent frustration while reinforcing skills.

-If these steps aren’t enough, additional support may be necessary to address their challenges.
+If these steps are not enough, additional support may be necessary to address their challenges.

 1. Talk to Your Child’s Teacher